 Our brains have a limited amount of processing power, and when a mobile course provides too much content at once, it might overwhelm learners and make them leave.

 Think twice before dumping all the information you have on the learner.
 Your content is undoubtedly great, but in mobile, more than in eLearning, you have to keep it short.
 Decide which is “must-know” (critical to achieving the learning outcomes) and present it.
-Then add the “should-know” information (important background information that you can give away as handouts) to additional buttons, and the “could-know” information or the “nice-to-know” information you may even omit it from the course.
+Then add the “should-know” information (important background information that you can give away as handouts) to additional buttons, and the “could-know” information or the “nice-to-know” information you may even remove from the course.

 Deviation from your learning objectives, in addition to consuming valuable learning time, could derail your entire lesson and cause your on-the-go students to lose interest and fail to learn the primary content.